Tara Isabel Dee Lago (She/Her)

 Student Researcher, University of Toronto

-Hi there 👋 I'm Neha Gupta, a third year student at the University of Toronto.
-I'm interested in the law and human health, along with it's intersections.
-Believing strongly in health as a human right, I am particularly interested in preventing gender-based violence and preserving reproductive health services.
+Hi there 👋 I'm Neha Gupta, a fourth year student at the University of Toronto.
+I'm interested in the law, peace-making, diplomacy and human rights.
 My Summer I project looked at how paediatric oncology patients in nations with universal healthcare plans access psychosocial support.
 In Summer II, I hope to work with an organization to give marginalized communities (particularly women) the institutional support they need to stand up to injustices they face.
+My Summer II LiA had me working with United Women Singapore to promote their women in STEM and women's empowerment initiatives.
+I focused on story-telling, digital communication and community building.

 Wong Seng Ying Amber